andy-guttridge/memory-mixup/README.md

 JSHint demonstrated that all functions within `assets/scripts/script.js` had a cyclomatic complexity of 5 or below, with the exception of the `getAnswerFromPlayer()` function, which had a cyclomatic complexity of 7.
 Researching the topic revealed [this blog post](https://elijahmanor.com/blog/control-the-complexity-of-your-javascript-functions-with-jshint) from Elijah Manor, which cites a recommendation in Code Complete by Steve McConnell that a cyclomatic complexity above 5 is worthy of further investigation.

 The `getAnswerFromPlayer()` function was refactored and some functionality split out into a new `checkItemValid()` function.
-This reduced the cyclomatic complexity of `getAnswerFromPlayer()` down to 5, but at the expense of introducing a new function also with a cyclomatic complexity of 5 and requiring 4 parameters.
+This reduced the cyclomatic complexity of `getAnswerFromPlayer()` down to 5, but at the expense of introducing a new function also with a cyclomatic complexity of 5 and requiring 4 arguments.
 This was deemed acceptable for the time being, however further refactoring these two functions would have been a focus given more time, and may be worth revisiting in future.

 JSHint also detected numerous missing semi-colons, which were inserted.